 Explore the Hidden Village of Anafiotika

-Besides the charming bijou village itself, one of the highlights of visiting Anafiotika is the incredible panoramic views over Athens that can be enjoyed from its highest point.
-Aim to get here in the early evening for an impressive sunset in a spot that is often overlooked by most tourists.
+One of the highlights of visiting Anafiotika is the incredible panoramic views that can be enjoyed from up here.
+Try to visit the area in the early evening for an impressive sunset in a spot that is often overlooked by most tourists.

 Watch an Evening Bouzouki Performance